Cosmo-Tech/azure-sample-webapp/doc/datasetManager_dataSources.md

 **must be identified with a specific tag**: `datasource`.

 The same way simulation run templates can have parameters, **it is possible to define parameters for these ETLs**.
-Currently, the only supported `varType`s for the ETL data sources are:

-- `string`
-- `enum`
-- `list`
-- `%DATASET_PART_ID_FILE%`

-For these types, the configuration of parameters is mostly identical to the configuration of scenario parameters (see [Scenario Parameters configuration](scenarioParametersConfiguration.md)).
+The supported `varType`s are the same as for the scenario parameters, and their configuration is identical (see [Scenario Parameters configuration](scenarioParametersConfiguration.md)).

 #### Visibility in the webapp